makrai/notes/mohammad2005-sentiment-chapter.md

-Sentiment Analysis: Automatically Detecting Valence, Emotions, and Other Affectual States from Text Saif M. Mohammad
+Sentiment Analysis:
-The author's manuscript of the chapter in Emotion Measurement 2021 2nd ed
+  Aut Detecting Valence, Emotions, and Other Affectual States from Text Saif M. Mohammad manuscript of the chapter in Emotion Measurement 2021 2nd ed arXiv:2005.11882

-                                                       arXiv:2005.11882 [cs.CL]
+# Abstract

-* Sentiment analysis, the automatic determination of emotions in text, is
+* Sentiment analysis, the automatic determination of emotions in text
   * app in commerce, public health, government policy, social sciences, & art
   * text, from news to social media posts, is improving our
   * understanding how
     * people convey emotions through language but also how
     * emotions shape our behaviour
-* This article presents a sweeping overview of sentiment analysis research that
+* we: a sweeping overview of sentiment analysis research
   * origins, tasks, challenges, methods and resources used, and applications.
   * potential for harmful outcomes
   * fairness